-The topic of digitization is coming more and more into focus for the more traditional industries like the chemical industry.
-As the chemical industry is working in a business to business relationship, the digitization creates new opportunities for all their customers in the markets.
+The topic of digitization is coming more and more into focus for the more traditional industries.
+The chemical industry, which is one of those, is placed in a business-to-business (B2B) relationship.
+Here, the digitization creates new opportunities for all their customers and suppliers in the markets.
 For example, automation, standardization, and harmonization of processes could result in faster delivery, higher quality, and better pricing.
-Finally, all these aspects are beneficial for their customers.
+Finally, all these aspects are beneficial for their stakeholders.

 An old industry is learning new tricks

 If you think about digitization, what is the first thing you are thinking of?
 Maybe, Google, Facebook or Amazon, the Silicon Valley in the United States, a person writing source code or enhanced robotics from Boston dynamics?

 However, the imagination of digitization is most often a new technology, which would make life easier or allow us to do things we could not do before.
 So, let us face it, if we think about digitization, we don’t necessarily think about the chemical industry.
 However, the digitization of processes, implementation of new software and the automation of routines are recent topics in this more traditional industry.

 What is digitization?

 By talking about digitization, we would expect the transformation of previously analog or manually routines and processes into digitalized routines or even automated processes.
 As a result, we expect to achieve more by doing the same task more efficiently than before or even not at all anymore because it isn’t reasonable.
 For example, workflows can be approved within the software, in comparison to do a print outs, sign the print, scan it, and email the scan to the next workflow partner.

 Therefore, one aspect of digitization is the reduction of breaks between different types of media.
 Otherwise, digitization also enables the collection and generation of new data and therefore enables a company to draw new conclusions from their information.